-Under this action step, the FDC will play a support role for the line managers as they work to develop methods and systems for improving writing in an online environment for core courses.
-It is likely that this effort will be integrated into earlier efforts including revisions in the core curriculum, the development of the MOOC for incoming students, and the development and integration of writing into core courses in areas C, D, and E.
+Under this action step, the FDC will support the line managers as they work to develop methods and systems for improving undergraduate writing in an online environment for core courses by:

+- a) incorporating action steps from the QEP into established faculty training and workshops for online and hybrid courses; - b) assisting in the development of the MOOC for incoming freshmen; - c) assisting with the integration of writing assignments into online core courses - d) improving access to the University Writing Center for online students.

 This action step will be assessed in two ways.
-First, administrative assessment will be include evaluating whether or not a systematic process was developed to improve student writing in UWG courses taught online.
-Second, student writing will be evaluated in online core courses and progress of student writing competence will be measured and assessed.
+First, administrative assessment will include evaluating whether or not a systematic process was developed to improve delivery of writing instruction in UWG courses taught online.
+Second, student writing will be evaluated in online core courses with the same assessment tools used in traditional classroom environments, but rendered in online formats (see sections 1a and 1 b).
+Online students' use of the University Writing Center will be tracked in the same way students in traditional learning environments are tracked (see section 1d).